-John Davison explains the Government COVID-19 assistance available to businesses announced to date.
-It is expected that further measures will be revealed and some detail of the assistance is not yet available.
-The situation is further complicated as there are different assistance packages for England, Wales, Scotland and Northern Ireland, mainly effecting rates relief and grants.
+A summary of Government Covid-19 assistance available to businesses.
+There are different assistance packages for England, Wales, Scotland and Northern Ireland, mainly effecting rates relief and grants.

 Government backed loans

-The Government has announced new “bounce-back” loans for small businesses.
-Between £2,000 and £50,000 will be available to be borrowed.
-Loans will be interest and fee free for the first 12 months.
-No repayments will be due for the first 12 months of the loan.
-Applications will be available through on online form and the cash will be available within days.
+Bounce-back loans for small businesses.
+Between £2,000 and £50,000 is available to be borrowed.
+Loans are interest and fee free for the first 12 months.
+No repayments are due for the first 12 months of the loan.
+Applications are available through on online form and the cash will be available within days.
 Applications can be made from Monday 4th May 2020.
 Crucially, these will be 100% government guaranteed and consequently should be easier to obtain, but borrowers are liable to repay the loans.
 An interest rate of 2.5% will be charged on these loans.
 Loan terms will be for up to six years.

 Most businesses should be able to apply for the scheme.
 To apply, the business must be based in the UK, been negatively affected by the coronavirus and not an ‘undertaking in difficulty’ on 31 December 2019.
 Public sector bodies, state funded schools and further education bodies, banks and insurers cannot apply.